catseye/SICKBAY/README.markdown

     file `SICKBAY.markdown` in the `doc` directory.
 *   other notes on the language, also in the `doc` directory.
-*   SAWBONES, Cat's Eye Technologies' reference implementation of SICKBAY, written in Python, in the `src` directory.
+*   SAWBONES, Cat's Eye Technologies' reference implementation of SICKBAY, written in Python, in the `script` directory.
 *   several small example SICKBAY programs in the `eg` directory.

 For more information on the language, see the [SICKBAY article][] on the